cbeveridge00/Connor_Portfolio/README.md

 ### In This Portfolio, you will find select projects I have built and/or completed during my time as a student (Masters in Computer Science, Udacity Nanodegree programs), as an Instructor at Wayne Community College, and for personal interest.

-# Python Projects Built for Community College Courses (Solutions Included)
+## Python Project and Assignment Examples Built for Community College Courses (Solutions Included)

 These projects are done in python and are mostly coded from scratch, no major packages are used other than common ones like numpy